Select Page

 The Division of Germany

-After World War II, Germany was divided into four occupied zones controlled by the United States, Great Britain, France, and the Soviet Union.
-The Soviet-controlled area became known as the German Democratic Republic (GDR) or East Germany, while the other three zones formed the Federal Republic of Germany (FRG) or West Germany.
+After World War II, Germany was occupied by the United States, Great Britain, France and the Soviet Union, into four occupied zones.
+The other three zones were to form the Federal Republic of Germany (FRG) or West Germany and the Soviet controlled area became the German Democratic Republic (GDR) or East Germany.

 The Rising Tensions

-To halt the mass exodus, the East German government, in collaboration with the Soviet Union, decided to build a physical barrier.
-On August 13, 1961, construction of the Berlin Wall began, effectively cutting off West Berlin from East Germany.
+To forestall the mass exodus the East German government, with Soviet acquiescence, constructed a physical barrier.
+It wasn’t until August 13, 1961, that construction of the Berlin Wall began and effectively cut East Berlin off from West Germany.

 1. To Prevent Brain Drain